A topological characterisation of the Kashiwara-Vergne groups: Arrow diagrams and the Kashiwara--Vergne Lie algebras

 \begin{definition} Let $e$ denote a strand (edge) in the skeleton $s\in\calS$.
 The auxiliary operations on $\arrows$ are defined as follows: \begin{enumerate} \item The \textbf{orientation switch} $S_e: \arrows(s) \rightarrow \arrows(S_e(s))$ reverses the direction of $e$ and multiplies each arrow diagram by \item The \textbf{adjoint} map $A_e: \arrows(s) \rightarrow \arrows(A_e(s))$ reverses the direction of $e$ and multiplies each arrow diagram by

-\item The \textbf{unzip} and \textbf{disk unzip} maps, both denoted $u_e: \arrows(s) \rightarrow \arrows(u_e(s))$, unzip the strand $e$ and map each arrow ending on $e$ to a sum of two arrows, as shown in Figure~\ref{fig: unzip for arrows}. \item The \textbf{deletion} map $d_e: \arrows(s) \rightarrow \arrows(d_e(s))$ deletes the long strand $e$ (which is not incident to any skeleton vertices), and an arrow diagram with any arrows ending on $e$ are sent to 0. \end{enumerate} \end{definition}
+\item The \textbf{unzip} and \textbf{disc unzip} maps, both denoted $u_e: \arrows(s) \rightarrow \arrows(u_e(s))$, unzip the strand $e$ and map each arrow ending on $e$ to a sum of two arrows, as shown in Figure~\ref{fig: unzip for arrows}. \item The \textbf{deletion} map $d_e: \arrows(s) \rightarrow \arrows(d_e(s))$ deletes the long strand $e$ (which is not incident to any skeleton vertices), and an arrow diagram with any arrow head or tail on $e$ is sent to 0. \end{enumerate} \end{definition}

+\begin{remark} The operations are well-defined, that is, they commute with all the relations on $\arrows$.
+For example, the commutative diagram in Figure~\ref{VI and unzip} shows how unzip and the ``vertex invariance'' operation (VI) are compatible.
+The reader may verify as an exercise that all of the operations are compatible with the relations on $\arrows$.